-Grab a voltmeter and turn the dial to the 20-volt point on the DC side of the meter.
+Pick up a voltmeter, and set the dial to the 20-volt position on the DC side of the meter.

-Make sure that the positive probe is in contact with the positive prong of your battery socket.
-The negative probe should also be connected to the battery’s negative prong.
+Ensure that the positive probe is in direct contact with the positive battery socket prong.
+The battery’s negative prong should also be connected to the negative probe.